Junkpup/firemonkey/README.md

 * **Main character**: Elthen (https://patreon.com/elthen)
 * **Fire entity**: https://imgur.com

-### ⚠️ In case of an error, please reload the page by using the keyboard shortcut 'ctrl+f5'.
+### ⚠️ In case of an error, please reload the page by using the keyboard shortcut 'Fn + f5'.